EricChengg/hongkong-futu-user-investment-report-generater/README.md

 This application for my learning python and check my futu investment report, welcome to develop more different type report in this project.

-following is futu install openAPI guide.

-you can type to run my code at futu/MyProgramm/__init__.py file to generate your investment report.
+you can type to run my code at futu/MyProgramm/__init__.py file to generate your investment report after following futu install openAPI guide.

 # 富途 OpenAPI